 International internships for UT students, summer 2018

-Business and innovation internships with travel to India for up to 10 students
+Business and innovation internships with travel to India and Sweden for 6 UT students

-Internship overview: IC² Institute of The University of Texas at Austin is sponsoring an 8-10 week summer internship in coordination with its technology commercialization programs in India.
+Internship overview: IC² Institute of The University of Texas at Austin is sponsoring an 8-10 week summer internship in coordination with its technology commercialization programs in India and Sweden.
+Graduate and undergraduate students who will be enrolled in a UT internship course are eligible to participate.
+Travel expenses will be paid by IC² Institute.

 The internship occurs during the UT-Austin summer term and begins on Monday, June 4, 2018.
 Interns may complete the internship on July 27 (8 weeks) or may continue for an additional two weeks and complete the internship on August 10.
 Interns will be expected to devote 40 hours per week to their internship, primarily at IC² Institute, 2815 San Gabriel Street, Suite 3.102, Austin.

-Interns will spend the first two weeks of July in India.
-The internship is unpaid, but international travel expenses (airfare and accommodations) are covered.
+Interns will spend the first two weeks of July in India, followed by a week in Sweden.
+The internship is unpaid, but airfares and accommodations while traveling are covered.

 Training and mentoring will be provided by IC² Institute managers.
 Assignments will be related to assisting women entrepreneurs in India grow sustainable innovative businesses.